zhouyl/flowblade/docs/components/navigation/pagination.md

 # Pagination

 Pagination component for navigating through pages with multiple variants.
+Pagination provides a flexible way to navigate through pages with support for various sizes and variants.

 ## Basic Usage